 Justinian and Theodora’s Church

-Architecture of The Church of Saint Polyeuktos
+The Church of Saint Polyeuktos

 The 6th century, when The Church of St Polyeuktos was built, marks a major change in Roman architecture.